pace-of-mind/music-chips.com/_chips/music-production-equipment-on-budget.md

 ## Microphone
 Just use the one built into your EarPods.
 Seriously, if you can get a good-sounding space (see below) for the recording, you can get a darn well-sounding track!
-You will need to find a position of the mic to avoid overloading it while singing and hang it on something while playing the guitar.
+You will need to find a position for the mic to avoid overloading it while singing and hang it on something while playing the guitar.
-Also you need to apply an EQ: bring 2200Hz down by 12dB and 6000Hz down by 9dB.
+Also, you need to apply an EQ: bring 2200Hz down by 12 dB and 6000Hz down by 9 dB.

 ## Recording Space
 Probably, you already heard about acoustic-treatment?
 There are "budget" options, but you can do that later once you know you need it.
 For now, you can wrap the blanket around yourself.
 You will not believe how many recordings were done that way.